-With 36 partners in 16 countries and led by the European Forest Institute, SUPERB aims to restore thousands of hectares of forest landscape across Europe.
-To implement this, we will create an enabling environment for future-oriented forest restoration, including required adaptation measures (=prestoration) at different scales.
+With 36 partners in 16 countries, led by the European Forest Institute and co-coordinated by Wageningen Environmental Research, SUPERB aims to restore thousands of hectares of forest landscape across Europe.
+To implement this, we will link practical and scientific knowledge to be synergistically transformed into action and create an enabling environment for future-oriented forest restoration, including required adaptation measures (=prestoration) at different scales.

 What we do